sara-sabr/github-evaluation/slide-one.md

 ### Why

-1. Invaluables tools when working with Git and GitHub
+1. Invaluables tools to work with Git and GitHub
-2. A plan for deploying your project
+2. A plan to deploy your project
 3. Guide to host your project on GitHub
-4. Avoids branching mistakes between collaborators
+4. Avoids branch mistakes between collaborators
-5. Manage vulnerable dependencies and prevent exposing sensitive data
+5. Manage vulnerable dependencies and hide sensitive data

 ### Team Lead

-The following courses should be taken by all team leads.
+These courses should be taken by all team leads.
   - Git Handbook<sup>1</sup>
   - Uploading your project to GitHub<sup>2</sup>
   - Reviewing pull requests<sup>3</sup>